 The rel attribute tells the search engine how that page relates to other pages on your site.
-‘Alternate’ tells it that this example page is a variation of another page and that it shouldn’t be surprised if the content is similar to other pages on your site.
+‘Alternate’ tells it that this example page is a variation of another page and that it shouldn’t be surprised if the content is similar to it or to any other pages on your site specified here.

 Why hreflang tags matter

 Hreflang tags are essential for any website that has different page variations with the same content in multiple languages.
 Here’s why.

 Search engines like to provide the most relevant results to the user.
 This means showing them localized variations of web pages in their local language whenever possible.
 As a result, Google will typically rank localized web pages at the top of the results page.

 For example, let’s imagine a hypothetical internet user in the US inputs a search query into Google written in German.
 Google knows that webpage “A” best answers the search query, so it wants to show it in position 1 in the SERPs.

 However, there’s a problem: webpage “A” is multilingual, so there are multiple different variations of the same webpage to choose from.
 There’s an English version, a French version, and a German version.

 So what does Google do?
 It does what you’d expect: it pushes the German version to the top of the page.

 But here’s the thing: the only way search engines like Google know what language each of those web pages is written in is by reading the hreflang tags.